Frequently asked questions about study/Away abroad at Centre:

 Centre runs its own recurring semester programs in Strasbourg, France (offered fall and spring); Merida, Mexico (offered fall and spring); and London (spring).
-Also, Centre students regularly participate in Centre-sponsored programs in England at the University of Reading (fall), Rose ruford University (spring) in Yamaguchi, Japan (fall/Centre-Term), Akita, Japan (fall) , Thimphu, Bhutan ( Fall) and in Northern Ireland (offered fall or spring), in Glasgow, Scotland (spring), in Segovia, Spain (spring), in Regensburg, Germany (spring), and in Shanghai, China (fall) and in Nantes, France (fall).Students also may participate in specialized, short-term January programs, named Centre-Terms whose locations change each winter.
-Students may also participate Centre's many summer programs, normally lasting 3 weeks and in the many Kentucky Institute for International Studies programs as well; about 24 KIIS programs are offered each summer.
+Also, Centre students regularly participate in Centre-sponsored programs in England at the University of Reading (fall), Rose Bruford University (spring) in Yamaguchi, Japan (fall/Centre-Term), Akita, Japan (fall) , Thimphu, Bhutan ( Fall) and in Northern Ireland (offered fall or spring), in Glasgow, Scotland (spring), in Alicante, Spain (spring), in Regensburg, Germany (spring), and in Shanghai, China (fall) and in Nantes, France (fall).Students also may participate in specialized, short-term January programs, named Centre-Terms whose locations change each winter.
+Students may also participate in Centre's many summer programs, normally lasting 3 weeks and in the many Kentucky Institute for International Studies (KIIS) programs as well; about 24 KIIS programs are offered each summer.
 In addition, Centre runs a “study away” program in Washington, D.C., during both fall and spring and in New York in the fall.

 How much extra does study abroad cost here?

 The costs of our semester programs are the same as studying on the main Danville campus, with the exception that students pay a $375 surcharge and $25 Medical fee for a total of $400 and their airfare.
 The additional costs of the specialized, January Centre-Term programs vary from about $3,200 to $4,200.

 How do I make payments for study abroad programs?